History of Leigh Delamere services

 Motorpoint trialled e-showrooms here between 2000 and 2001.
 Cars were displayed outside the service area, and customers were directed inside where free access to the Motorpoint website was made available.
 The trial cost Motorpoint £10,000, and was described as "unfeasible".

 In around 2001 a drive thru Burger King was added to the service area.
 Although it has since closed (presumably because it directed trade away from the main building), the set-up can still be seen on the westbound side.
+It will reopen after nearly 20 years in March 2023.

 The country's first service station WHSmith shop opened here in November 2006, along with the eastbound M&S Simply Food store.
 The restaurant's name was changed to Fork In The Road, and the two Little Chefs were removed around this time.